motivaventures/circleci-tailscale-orb/README.md

-# Orb Template
+# CircleCI Orb for using Tailscale

 [![CircleCI Build Status](https://circleci.com/gh/motivaventures/circleci-tailscale-orb.svg?style=shield "CircleCI Build Status")](https://circleci.com/gh/motivaventures/circleci-tailscale-orb) [![CircleCI Orb Version](https://badges.circleci.com/orbs/motivaventures/circleci-tailscale.svg)](https://circleci.com/orbs/registry/orb/motivaventures/circleci-tailscale) [![GitHub License](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://raw.githubusercontent.com/motivaventures/circleci-tailscale-orb/master/LICENSE) [![CircleCI Community](https://img.shields.io/badge/community-CircleCI%20Discuss-343434.svg)](https://discuss.circleci.com/c/ecosystem/orbs)

-A project template for Orbs.

-This repository is designed to be automatically ingested and modified by the CircleCI CLI's `orb init` command.

-_**Edit this area to include a custom title and description.**_
+This CircleCI Orb is for connecting to Tailscale network.
+This is largely based on the awesome work by [ThreeComma](https://github.com/threecommaio/circleci-tailscale) but with changes necessary for usage in our pipelines.
+The specific use-case here is that we needed to connected resources behind a Tailscale subnet router.
+Our specific solution is to force network requests through the SOCKS proxy given the used application code lib does not adhere to the ALL_PROXY environment variables.

 ---